PavaniReddy65/College-ERP/README.md

 # College-ERP
 A college management system built using Django framework.
-It facilitates smooth interaction between students and teachers.
-Key features include attendance management, marks tracking, and timetable scheduling.
+It is designed for interactions between students and teachers.
+Features include attendance, marks and time table.

 ## Installation